AndriiZakharenko/todo-app-loading-todos/README.md

 In this 1st part:

-- implemented todos loading, error messages and filtering by status
+- implemented todos loading, error messages and filtering by status using external API

 ### Stack